christyJC/software-engineering-team-project/README.md

 * ssh -> git@github.com:garciam0415/GVSU-CIS350-TeamWumbo.git
 2. Navigate to the executable folder
 3. Run the 'Team Project.exe'
+* *Note: If you choose to download just the files from the repo you need both the .exe and .pck to run it.*
+* *The 'Team Project.pck' must be in the same directory as the 'Team Project.exe'*

 ### Option 2 - importing project
 1. Clone the repository